mikahanninen/producer-consumer-retrying/README.md

-# Template for producer-consumer model robots using work items
+# Python producer-consumer model robots using work items

-This template contains a working robot implementation that has the basic structure where one part produces work items from input and another part that consumes those work items.
+This contains a working Python robot implementation that has the basic structure where one part produces work items from input and another part that consumes those work items.

+The consumer part demonstrates business model where business logic is divided into 3 actions.

+The consumer work item has been meant to be rerun until work item ultimately would pass.
+Only failing actions should be rerun.
+For example if consumer failing in actions 1 and 3, then on rerun the action 2 would not be run again.

 > The [producer-consumer](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) model is not limited to two steps, it can continue so that the consumer generates further work items for the next step and so on.